PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 ## Support service

 Doing an upgrade by yourself can be risky.
-If you feel uncomfortable with doing it on your own, you can leave it to our support team who will handle the backup and the upgrade to the last **minor** version for you (1.6 → 1.6, 1.7 → 1.7 etc.).
+If you feel uncomfortable with doing it on your own, you can leave it to our support team who will handle the backup and the upgrade to the last **minor** version for you (8.0 → 8.1).

 Basically, the process and the result will be the same.
 The existing data on the shop will be kept, as well as your module and your current theme.

 Many agencies and freelancers in your area may also provide this kind of service.

 More information about support: [PrestaShop project support page](https://www.prestashop-project.org/support/)